 Syracuse University’s Falk College is pleased to announce the appointment of new staff members who have joined Falk College in the past academic year, including Nikki Beckwith, director of dietetic internship program, Trinity Benton, kitchen technician, and Deana Hansen-Danis, procurement coordinator in the Department of Public Health, Food Studies, and Nutrition; Bradford Ducre, computer consultant in information technology, and; Lisa Liparulo, internship placement coordinator in the Department of Sport Management.

-It also welcomes ten new faculty members, Chaya Charles, Jennifer Genovese, Ryan Heath, Bryce Hruska, Kenneth Marfilius, David Meluni, Jessica Redmond, Sara Vasilenko, Bhavneet Walia, and Najah Zaaeed.
+It also welcomes ten new faculty members, Chaya Charles, Jennifer Genovese, Ryan Heath, Bryce Hruska, Kenneth Marfilius, David Meluni, Jessica L. Garay, Sara Vasilenko, Bhavneet Walia, and Najah Zaaeed.

 Chaya Lee Charles, M.S., R.D.N., C.S.G., C.D.N.

-Chaya Charles joins the Department of Public Health, Food Studies and Nutrition as an assistant teaching professor in the nutrition program.
+Chaya Charles joins the Department of Nutrition & Food Studies as an assistant teaching professor in the nutrition program.

-Prior to her appointment as assistant teaching professor, Charles has worked as an adjunct instructor in the Department of Public Health, Food Studies and Nutrition at Falk College since 2014.
+Prior to her appointment as assistant teaching professor, Charles has worked as an adjunct instructor in the Department of Nutrition & Food Studies at Falk College since 2014.
 In addition, she is currently a consultant dietitian for Sodexo at Menorah Park and senior nutrition consultant for Oswego County Opportunities.
 She has previously held titles such as outpatient dietitian, clinical dietitian, and nutrition services manager at various health care facilities.